gurkcity/ps_legalcompliance/README.md

 ## Multistore compatibility

-This module is not completely compatible with the multistore, some features are not available with the multistore
+This module is partially compatible with the multistore feature.
+Some of its options might not be available.

 ## Reporting issues